mncinnovation/mnc-mobile-site/content/blog/ffmpeg-compressing/index.md

     - For [vpx](https://trac.ffmpeg.org/wiki/vpxEncodingGuide) the range is 4-63 <br/>
         By default the CRF value can be from 4–63, and 10 is a good starting point.
 Lower values mean better quality.

     >**In both cases, a lower value means higher quality**.
-In my experience, I see x264 much more often.
+In our experience, we see x264 much more often.

 ### Case Video Compression